 For the past three years, Summer Fest has arrived in Solihull with a bang!
 I hadn’t been able to attend in previous years, but this year was different and I was super excited!
 Having been a festival virgin for as long as I can remember, I was thrilled to see that a festival was literally landing on my doorstep.
-I have always been a little nervous about festivals – the crowds, the mud, the hygiene (I know I know!).
+I have always been a little nervous about festivals – the crowds, the mud, the hygiene (I know I know!)
 BUT, I knew I was being ridiculous.
 So I decided to pull my big girl socks up and attend Solihull Summer Fest (with the kiddos of course!)

 Solihull Summer Fest is a two-day event offering the people of Solihull and beyond the opportunity to experience the fun and excitement of a festival within their own town.

-Welcoming all ages, each of the days ran from 12 midday until 10pm with live music, a great range of street food vendors, bars, children’s entertainment and an exclusive VIP area.
+Welcoming all ages, each of the days run from 12 midday until 10pm with live music, a great range of street food vendors, bars, children’s entertainment and an exclusive VIP area.
 This year, the festival was offering sets from Alesha Dixon, Rak-Su, 100cc and Busted!

 What I love about Solihull Summer Fest is that is it a charity festival.
 So all ticket profits will go to a local cancer charity called Help Harry Help others.

 We decided not to bring Baby K as I thought it would be too busy an event, plus he is in the ‘running off ‘stages at the moment.
 So I was really looking forward to spending some quality time with the other two.
 We arrived around 3pm were there was a short queue to gain entry.
 A couple of minutes later after having our festival bands put on our wrists and our bags searched, we entered the park.
 And I was overwhelmed by the size of the stage – it was huge!
-In front of the stage there were people standing and watching the current act which was A George Micheal Tribute.
+In front of the stage there were people standing and watching the current act which was a George Micheal Tribute.
 Behind was an area where you could set up for the day and have your pitch!
 We were meeting family so we found them and parked our chairs before going off to explore!

 We perused the stalls and B and W chose a slush mixed with all the flavours on offer – of course!
 Later I headed to the Gin Bar which specialised in flavoured gins and gin cocktails.
 I decided to go for ‘The Shelby’ – Shelby Gin, Grapefruit, Basil and Tonic.
 This was priced at £6 with an option to double up for a further £2 so not a bad price.
 Later on in the day, I got some churros with chocolate dipping sauce which was a huge hit with the kids and some ice creams from an ice cream van!

 I was so impressed with all the acts we saw on Saturday.
 As you could get up closer to the stage from the seating area, we got pretty near and this was great for B and W who would have struggled to see otherwise.
-Although there is a golden area reserved for VIP’s (you could purchase a VIP ticket for an extra cost), this didnt hinder our view of the stage.
+Although there is a golden area reserved for VIP’s (you could purchase a VIP ticket for an extra cost), this didn’t hinder our view of the stage.
 Alesha Dixon was incredible but the highlight for me was Rak-Su who absolutely smashed their set.
 They were hugely popular with B who remembered them from X-Factor last year so he really enjoyed watching them in the crowd.

 10cc were also hugely popular (although not from my era!) but as this is a family festival, there really is sometime to suit all ages!
 I think the most popular set of the day was the ever so famous legends that are Sister Sledge.
 The crowd went wild when they appeared on stage and it really was a spectacular performance.